|

 If you were to put the sand in the jar first, there would be no room for the pebbles or the rocks.

 The same goes for your life.
-If you spend all your time and energy on the small stuff, you will never have room for the things that are really important to you.
+If you spend all your time and energy on the small stuff, you will never have room for the things that are really important to

-Pay attention to the things that are critical to your happiness, Play with your children, take time for a medical check-up, take your partner out for an evening.
+Pay attention to the things that are critical to your happiness, Play with your children, take time for a medical check-up, take your partner out for an

 There will always be time to go to work, clean the house, give a dinner party, and fix the car.